Oleg Andreyevich Gusev: Biography and career

 Oleg Andreyevich Gusev was born in Chelyabinsk on April 3, 1964.

 He graduated from Ural State Technical University in 1986 as electrical engineer.
 In 1997 got a second degree in finances at Ural State University of Economics.

 He worked at the Kalinin Machine-Building Plant until early 1990s.

 In 1993-1998 was participating in creation of, and furtherly headed, the major Zoloto Platina Bank.

 In the course of the career, for various periods of time, Gusev also held multiple major positions in a number of financial institutions of Urals and Moscow.
 Particularly, he owned a Chelyabinsk-based bank called Monetny Dom ("coin house"), which he sold by 2010.

 Ural Financial Holding

 From early 2000s he began to work for Ural Financial Holding, a major investment enterprise involved in land development, construction, heavy industries, agriculture, researches.

 The Ural Financial Holding is supporting Ekaterinburg Opera Theatre and Demidov Science Fund.

-Government activities

-In late 2000s he also worked at Government of Sverdlovsk Oblast as high-ranking official at several positions up to vice prime minister.
-While at that position, he was appointed by governor Eduard Rossel to supervise Shanghai Cooperation Organisation summit held in Ekaterinburg in 2009.

-For a period of time, he was a head of the Oblast's major subdivision: Southern governing district.

-In 2003 Gusev was a candidate for mayoral elections in Ekaterinburg, resulting with 3rd place.